MonashBioinformaticsPlatform/enrichment_analysis_workshop/content/content/resources.md

 ---

 The following tools might be useful for downstream functional analysis; this includes some not covered in todays workshop.
-Note that most of these tools do more than just enrichment tests.

 <!-- https://monashbioinformaticsplatform.github.io/enrichment_analysis_workshop/img/shsy5ydiff.png)
 http://localhost:1313/enrichment_analysis_workshop/img/david.png
 -->

+Note that most of these tools do more than just enrichment tests, and some include their own databases.

-## g:Profiler / g:GOSt
+### g:Profiler / g:GOSt

 https://biit.cs.ut.ee/gprofiler/gost